 - Taraneh Fazeli is a former contributing editor of Triple Canopy.
 She lives in Brooklyn, New York.

-- Caleb Waldorf is an artist and the creative director of Triple Canopy.
+- Caleb Waldorf is an artist and the technology director of Triple Canopy.
 He currently lives in Berlin.